logaretm/vee-validate/docs/src/templates/markdown/rules/validations.md

 - `min:`The minimum allowed value for date.
 Must be in the same format as the date_format rule.
 - `max:`The maximum allowed value for date.
 Must be in the same format as the date_format rule.
 - `inclusion`: Whether to include equal dates as a valid value, it is set to `()` (exclude) by default.
-   (For further information check the [monentjs inclusion docs](https://momentjs.com/docs/#/query/is-between/). vee-validate switched to [date-fns](https://date-fns.org) but ported this functionality.
+   (For further information check the [monentjs inclusion docs](https://momentjs.com/docs/#/query/is-between/)vee-validate uses [date-fns](https://date-fns.org) but ported this functionality.

 <input v-validate="'date_format:DD/MM/YYYY|date_between:10/09/2016,20/09/2016'" :class="{'input': true, 'is-danger': errors.has('date_between_field') }" name="date_between_field" type="text" placeholder="DD/MM/YYYY betweem 10/09/2016 and 20/09/2016">
 <span v-show="errors.has('date_between_field')" class="help is-danger">{{ errors.first('date_between_field') }}</span>